 - Preheat oven to 400ºF.

-- Brush flesh of squash with olive oil and season with 1 tsp each salt and black pepper.
+- Brush flesh of squash with olive oil and season with 1 teaspoon each salt and black pepper.

 - Place squash cut side down on roasting pan.

-- Scoop out the squash flesh, transfer to a mixing bowl and mash together with remaining 1/2 tsp each salt and ground black pepper.
+- Scoop out the squash flesh, transfer to a casserole dish and mash together with salt, pepper and thyme.
+You can add butter or more olive oil, if you like.

 Amount Per Serving: Calories: 27Total Fat: 2gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 0mgSodium: 437mgCarbohydrates: 3gFiber: 1gSugar: 1gProtein: 0g